Langster2323/product.rb/README.md

 # Created a product controller with it's actions and it inherited an application controller.

 #Created the action methods that were needed for the product controller.

+#I should've done this first, but I sketched out a UML(Unified Modeling Language).